 Benefits of creating your own protein-rich dog food

 There are many benefits that come with creating your own homemade dog food, and using your own knowledge to develop high-protein dog food that’s safe for your pup and meets all of their needs will benefit the health and wellness of your dog in the long run.
 In testing out which protein works best for your dog, you can ensure they will be meeting the nutrient and health needs that most dry dog food and kibble are missing.
-For example, in creating your own diet plan and choosing your own protein, you can cater to picky eaters or your dog’s food allergies, stomach sensitivities (such as gluten) and activity levels.
+For example, in creating your own diet plan and choosing your own protein, you can cater to picky eaters or your dog’s food allergies, stomach sensitivities (such as gluten) and actlook at the different high-quality protein sources available and their benefits and contribution to a balanced diet and your pup's overall health and well-being and activity levels.

 So what are the best proteins for dogs?

 Some of the most common healthy protein sources for dogs are beef, turkey, chicken, lamb, duck, venison, rabbit and fish.
 Each of these proteins serves a different purpose in your dog’s life, some better than others, depending on your dog’s needs and wants.